1.17 Joint and Concurrent Degrees

 The GPHAP is a certificate program designed to train and prepare future leaders in health care, and it draws together students and faculty from various fields for the purpose of providing students with deep interdisciplinary training in policy, management, finance, and social service delivery.
 Health lawyers play an important role in many aspects of the health care field, including: health law practices in firms, serving as in-house lawyers in health care organizations, addressing issues related to health care reform in all settings, pharmaceutical policy and administration, medical device policy and administration, medical innovation, public health, health care regulation and accreditation, and much more.
 GPHAP also has a global health track for students interested in international law and health.

 Any law student interested in the program is encouraged to apply before the beginning of their second year of law school.
-For additional information on the GPHAP program, please see https://ssa.uchicago.edu/gphap.
+There is also a special Fellowship awarded to one Law Student each year called the Ray E. Brown Fellowship that comes with a $5000 award.
+For additional information on the GPHAP program and the Ray E. Brown Fellowship, please see https://ssa.uchicago.edu/gphap.

 The Law School will typically accept one quarter that a student is registered in his or her other program towards residency at the Law School, provided that the student is enrolled full-time, earns at least nine credits, and at least one of the classes taken during that quarter is a LAWS-prefixed class.